joelagnel/rust-cpp-book/chapters/05-arrays-vectors-slices.md

 ### Why Explicit References when creating a slice?

-The explicit `&` ensures that the array isn�t modified, avoiding potential data races or unexpected behavior while the slice variable is alive.
+The explicit `&` ensures that the array isn't modified, avoiding potential data races or unexpected behavior while the slice variable is alive.
 Further, the slice is a reference to the array or a part of it.

 ---